SFSD ComEd-Driver's Education

 Wondering how the Graduated Licensing System works in SD for teen drivers?
 Check out this link for a step by step guide!

-- Instruction Permit: Must be 14 years old and hold for a minimum of 90 days after successfully completing Driver's Ed and passing both the written and driving exams.
+- Instruction Permit: Must be 14 years old and hold for a minimum of 180 days since permit was issued and after successfully completing Driver's Ed which includes passing both the written and driving exams.
 All driving must be supervised.
 Student's who successfully pass our course are provided a stamped certificate that is needed to show the DMV to waive the Written & Driving exam at the DMV Station.
 Please keep your certificate in a safe place, cost is $10 for a duplicate certificate.
+Also, note that the certificate is good for only 365 days since the date of last instructor signature.
 Driving Conditions: May drive only with parent/guardian or designated adult over 18 years of age with one year driving experience.
+50 hours minimum supervised driving that includes 10 hours at night and 10 hours in inclement weather.

 - Restricted Minor's Permit: Must be 14 years old and meet all conditions of the instruction permit.
+Must hold for a minimum of six (6) months if under the age of 18.
 Driving Conditions: May drive without supervision from 6 a.m. to 10 p.m. with parent or guardian's permission.
 Between 10 p.m. and 6 a.m. if the seat next to the permit holder is occupied by the minor's parent or guardian.
+No passengers outside immediate household for the first six months; 1 passenger allowed outside household after six months.

-- Operator's License: Must be 16 years old and meet all conditions of the instruction permit and must have driven conviction free for 6 months.
+- Operator's License: Must be at least 16 years old and meet all conditions of the instruction and restricted permit and must have driven conviction free for 6 months.
 Driving Conditions: Full driving privileges with no restrictions.